rahul4732saini/fise/README.md

 <h2 align=center>Description</h2>

 **FiSE (File Search Engine)** is a powerful cross-platform command line utility designed for performing seamless file, directory, and data search and delete operations.
 It empowers users with the ability to perform comprehensive operations using intuitive SQL-like commands.
 It streamlines file management tasks, making it simple to locate, query, and modify files and directories with precision and efficiency.
-Additionally, this utility allows exporting search records to files and databases in a professional manner.
-Ideal for developers, system administrators, and power users, FiSE enhances productivity by providing a robust and flexible toolset for all file system operations.
+Additionally, this utility also allows exporting search records to files and databases in a professional manner.
+Ideal for developers, data analysts, system administrators, and power users, FiSE enhances productivity by providing a robust and flexible toolset for search and delete operations.

 <h2 align=center>Features</h2>